0xb0bb/gbparse/README.md

 # gbparse

-A small utility to disassemble gameboy roms, read matadata and find rop gadgets.
+A small utility to disassemble gameboy roms, read metadata and find ROP gadgets.

 ## Usage